esahla/fullstackopen-2019-osa3-backend/README.md

 # Puhelinluettelo-backend
-This is the puhelinluettelo-backend for [Fullstackopen 2019](https://fullstackopen.com/) online course made by me.
+This is the puhelinluettelo-backend for [Fullstackopen 2019](https://fullstackopen.com/) online course made by yours truly.

 ## Application in Internet
 The application is running on Heroku: <br>https://pacific-reef-85523.herokuapp.com/